evidentlyai/evidently/README.md

 The tool allows building interactive reports both inside a Jupyter notebook and as a separate .html file.
 Unfortunately, building reports inside a Jupyter notebook is not yet possible for Windows.
 The reason is Windows requires administrator privileges to create symlink.
 In later versions we will address this issue.

 ## Getting started
-To start, prepare your datasets as two pandas DataFrames: DataFrame with your reference data and DataFrame with your most recent data.
-For example, you can do it as the following:
+To start, prepare your data as two pandas DataFrames.
+The first should include your reference data, the second -  most recent production data.
+The structure should be identical.
+For Target Drift report, include the column with Target and/or Prediction:

 ```python
 import pandas as pd